Lynn W. Enquist: Memberships

 Enquist is the founding editor of the Annual Review of Virology.
-He is a member of the American Society for Microbiology, American Society for Virology, and the American Association for the Advancement of Science.
-He is a past president of the American Society for Virology.
-In 2015, Enquist became president of the American Society for Microbiology.
-He is a fellow of the American Academy of Microbiology and the American Association for the Advancement of Sciences (AAAS).
-He was elected to the American Academy of Arts and Sciences in 2010.
-He was a member of the National Science Advisory Board for Biosecurity from 2005 to 2012.
+He is a fellow of the American Academy of Microbiology (elected 1994) and the American Association for the Advancement of Science (elected 1998).
+He was also elected to the American Academy of Arts and Sciences in 2010.
+He is a past president of both the American Society for Virology (2004–2005), and the American Society for Microbiology (2015).
+He was a member of the National Science Advisory Board for Biosecurity from 2005 to 2007.

+He continues to hold leadership and advisory roles in the American Society for Microbiology, including current service on the Council of Past Presidents and the Academy Governors.

+Awards

+Enquist won the Javits Neuroscience Investigator Award from the National Institute of Neurological Disorders and Stroke in 2017.